kleeadrian/Grafana-Copilot-Metrics/README.md

 Metrics ideas obtained from https://resources.github.com/learn/pathways/copilot/essentials/measuring-the-impact-of-github-copilot/

-Shoutout to @andrekolodochka and @benksmilie for the ideas
+Shoutout to @andrekolodochka and @benksmillie for the ideas

 # Contact Info
 Feel free to contact me to discuss any issues, questions, or comments.